Yin-Y-M/cse15l-lab-reports/week_5_lab_report.md

 source used: https://linuxconfig.org/how-to-use-find-command-to-search-for-files-based-on-file-size

 ## -type
-- Search for files of a specific type
+- search for files of a specific type

 ### -type Ex1